wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-01  Strixhaven Year 1, Term 1.md

 ###### B5.
 Student Store
  - [ ]
 - This small shop is stocked with books, equipment, and gear useful as academic supplies.
-The store’s manager is Groff Lundquist, a friendly Strixhaven staff member known for his ability to fashionably mix and match items of university apparel.
+The store’s manager is **Groff Lundquist**, a friendly Strixhaven staff member known for his ability to fashionably mix and match items of university apparel.
 Students can buy hats, scarves, tunics, robes, gloves, and other apparel embroidered with the Strixhaven star or with the sigil of any of Strixhaven’s colleges.
 Costs range from 5 cp to 5 gp or more, at your discretion.
 - Once a character chooses a college at the start of second year, they receive a set of college robes, a knit hat, a scarf, a tunic, and gloves free of charge.
 (This set normally costs 5 gp.)
 - In addition to nonmagical gear and clothing, the store also contains the magic items from the “Magic Items’’ section of chapter 2.